15 Fun + Festive Lawn Games for 4th of July Weekend

-2. DIY Giant Jenga: Because everything is more fun when it’s giant sized.
-Paint the outer edge of the blocks with a few coats of colorful house paint to make the tower extra pretty, and get ready for a bit of fun competition. (via Brit + Co)
+2. DIY Giant Jenga: Because everything is more fun when it's giant sized.
+Paint the outer edge of the blocks with a few coats of colorful house paint to make the tower extra pretty, and get ready for a bit of fun competition. (via A Beautiful Mess)

 3. Giant Scrabble: A traditional game of Scrabble has 100 tiles (eek!), so you might want to consider cutting down on that a bit.
 Stock up on wood tiles at your local hardware store, then use paint or stencils to get the letters on each tile.
 And don’t forget the points in the lower right corner! (via Consider the Peel)